Metrics

 Publishers

 The Glue42 Gateway can be configured to route metrics to one or multiple publishers specified in the configuration.
-For example, this is how a file-based publisher is configured:
+For example, this is how a file-based publisher may be configured:

 {